MCCodes01/MCCodes01/README.md

-- 👋 Hi, I’m @Michael Cunningham
+- 👋 Hi
-- 👀 I’m interested in ...
-Becoming a Software Engineer
+- 👀 I’m currently a ...
+Software Engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m Certified in ...
 Java, Python, C++
-- 💞️ I’m looking to collaborate on ...
-Back End Dev
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me ...
-Mpcunningham528@gmail

 <!---
 MCCodes01/MCCodes01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.